Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 A cosmetic refresh typically takes 1 to 2 weeks.
 A mid-range remodel where you are replacing the tub, vanity, toilet, and tile usually takes 3 to 5 weeks.
 A full gut remodel involving layout changes and moving plumbing can take 6 to 10 weeks or longer, depending on permit timelines, material lead times, and contractor availability.
 Always add a 20-30% time buffer to your estimate for unexpected issues like hidden water damage or plumbing problems discovered during demolition.

 Several bathroom remodel tasks are well-suited for DIY.
 Painting walls and ceilings, installing new cabinet hardware, replacing a toilet (if the new one uses the same rough-in distance), installing a vanity mirror, updating light fixtures, installing towel bars and accessories, and painting or refinishing a vanity are all manageable for most homeowners.
 Tiling is a popular DIY task but has a steep learning curve.
+Shopping sales over time for fixtures or finishes can also cut costs.
 Plumbing modifications, electrical work, and anything structural should typically be handled by licensed professionals.

 This depends on your household needs, resale considerations, and personal preferences.
 If you have young children or enjoy baths, keeping at least one tub in the home makes sense.
 Walk-in showers are more accessible, easier to clean, and can make a small bathroom feel larger.
+A small bathroom remodel or update to powder rooms often costs less because the limited footprint reduces material and labor needs.
 For resale value, real estate experts generally recommend having at least one bathtub in the home, ideally in the main bathroom.
 A popular compromise is a tub-shower combination in the main bath and a walk-in shower in the master bath.

 Plan Your Bathroom Remodel with Bob